eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/subscriber.rst

     :lines: 102-126
     :dedent: 4

-Then we have the subscriber initialization public member function.
+Next comes the subscriber initialization public member function.
 This is the same as the initialization public member function defined for the :class:`HelloWorldPublisher`.
 The QoS configuration for all entities, except for the participant's name, is the default QoS (|PARTICIPANT_QOS_DEFAULT-api|, |SUBSCRIBER_QOS_DEFAULT-api|, |TOPIC_QOS_DEFAULT-api|, |DATAREADER_QOS_DEFAULT-api|).